 And it makes sense that a few hours of exercise a week—even if it’s hard training—isn’t enough to stay healthy and ward off disease.
 Especially when you consider that for the majority of humankind’s existence, we hunted and gathered our food.

-Gyms and weight loss diets weren’t needed because life itself was exercise and food were scarce.
+Gyms and weight loss diets weren’t needed because life itself was exercise and food was scarce.
 Staying alive was how we stayed fit.
 Even if some lucky group of nomadic humans found a lush area filled with plentiful sources of food and water, it was still nowhere near the overabundance that we have in modern societies.

-There were no grocery stores, Costcos, Whole Foods, microwave ovens, WiFi connections or smart phones to search for the nearest restaurants.
+There were no grocery stores, Costcos, Whole Foods, microwave ovens, WiFi connections, or smart phones to search for the nearest restaurants.
 Aside from some cave drawings, horsing around and perhaps some storytelling around the fire, there wasn’t much in the way of entertainment either.

 And we don’t even have to imagine Paleolithic times to understand how much life has changed here in the US.
-In 1890, more than 70% of the work force had jobs involving manual labor and 43% were farmers.
+In 1890, more than 70% of the workforce had jobs involving manual labor and 43% were farmers.
 Life and work were exercises for most people until very recently.